dr-kino/dr-kino.github.io/README.md

 ```
 Then access the page via the following address: http://127.0.0.1:4000

-Then copy the content from gh-pages, generated in the same level of the root folder, to directorie dr-kino.github.io.
-The most important folder to link the references are generated in tag folder.
+Then copy the content from gh-pages, generated in the same level of the root folder, to directory dr-kino.github.io.
+The most important files to link the references are generated in tag folder.

 IMPORTANT: Before enter the command "$ jekyll build" is important to exclude the content of tag folder in both directories (dr-kino.github.io and gh-pages), then copy the content from gh-pages to der-kino.github.io.